geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His secret passion to my sight disclos’d,<br>
 And tuned beneath my vine-clad window, long<br>
 The light guitar had join’d his nightly song:<br>

-[^19]: This was a martial game, in which the young nobles fought in squadrons, and canes supplied the place of lances.
-Tilting was usually performed with canes, but at the tournament lances were used.

-[^20]: It was the custom for the Moorish or Spanish youth to denote their affection by wearing the favourite colours of their ladies.
-The language of flowers is still so well understood by the ladies of Spain, that it might be dangerous for the uninitiated to present a nosegay.

 But on his flowers I cast a careless eye,<br>
 Nor ‘blest the youth who bade my slumbers fly.’<br>
 And twice the moon had rilled her silver round<br>